bzercher/GradPads/README.md

 python core.py
 ```

 This will generate an HTML object titled GradPads in the current directory.
 Open this in your favorite browser to interact with the map.

+### Examples

+Our examples folder contains jupyter notebooks that show how to make folium geojson layers representing data of interest in the GradPads visualization.
+These are the code snippets that are then reused in various forms in the core.py script that generates the map.

 ### Licensing